10up/publisher-media-kit/readme.txt

 = I want to add block from my `Media Kit` page on a different post/page, how do I add it outside the `Media Kit` page? =

 Click the block inserter (`+` button) in the top left of the block editor, click the `Patterns` tab, select `Publisher Media Kit` in the dropdown, and select the specific Block Pattern that you want to add to your post/page.

-= Why do you require WordPress 5.5 and above?
-Why not 5.0 and above? =

-We require WordPress 5.5 and above as this is when `register_block_pattern_category` function introduced to register Block Patterns Categories in WordPress core and it is used in the Publisher Media Kit plugin.
-In fact, we recommend that you utilize the latest major version of WordPress and commit to testing and ensuring that Publisher Media Kit works on the latest WordPress version.

 == Screenshots ==